12 September 2022

 Can the UFO issue unite the world?

-In large parts of the world, there is conflict and polarization.
+In large parts of the world, there is conflict and polarisation.
 In the West, more people seem to experience an existential crisis.
-Could the common goal of understanding the UFO phenomenon and its existential implications increase trust between countries and a sense of meaning among people?
+Could working together to understand UFOs and what they mean for us help countries trust each other more and give people a greater sense of purpose?

 Photo by ANIRUDH on Unsplash